stablekernel/aqueduct/source/docs/tut/writing-tests.md

 Right now, our application hardcodes its database connection information.
 This is bad because we want to use a different database when we're testing, running locally and running in production.
 It's also bad because we'd have to check our database password into version control.

-We can create an configuration file to store values like database connection information, and use a different configuration file for each environment.
+We can create a configuration file to store values like database connection information, and use a different configuration file for each environment.
 The `heroes` application needs to be able to configure the username, password, host port and name of the database it uses.
 Open the file `config.yaml`, which is empty, and enter the following key-value pairs:

 ```yaml
 database: